beyzazehra/Techcareer_Homeworks/PlantyApp/README.md

 # Planty App

-Simple main page design of a plant app.
+Simple main page design of a plant app using storyboard.

 ## Screenshot